sagemath/trac_to_gh/Issue 6964.md

 # Issue 6964: implement computation of Dirichlet character of irreducible cuspidal modular symbols space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6964

 Original creator: was